Relationships

 and the name of the candidate column.

-For example, an entity named foo
+For example, an entity named foo, that has a candidate column bar, would be

-referenced by a foreign key set on a column named foo_bar
+referenced by a foreign key set on a column named foo_bar.

 If the foreign key is set to a different column,

-you must specify this by using the Opis\ORM\Core\ForeignKey
+you must specify this by using the Opis\ORM\Core\ForeignKey class.

 $mapper->relation('foo')->hasOne(Bar::class, new ForeignKey([